noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 attractions she recommends the most and that she strongly recommends that I visit it at least once.

-Even so, flowers huh ...
+Even so, flowers huh...
 After I came to this world, I watched nature quite a bit... especially forests and trees in Rigforeshia and Yggfresis, but surprisingly, I may not have seen that much flowers.
 The one that left the greatest impression on me was the Blue Crystal Flower, which I have many